korzefi/bachelor_thesis/README.md

 ### epitopes_similarity_threshold parameter in scripts.preprocessing.config

 Maybe it is good to do some double filtration when creating final dataset.
-Now - there are sequences taken randomly accordingly to the clusters created but it can be noticed that some sequences are totally different - have all epitopes mutated. **This may indicate that they were not exactly properly clustered.** Maybe there should be set some **threshold** standing for the % of mutated values relating to the previous sequence.
+Now - there are sequences taken randomly accordingly to the clusters created, but it can be noticed that some sequences are totally different - have all epitopes mutated. **This may indicate that they were not exactly properly clustered.** Maybe there should be set some **threshold** standing for the % of mutated values relating to the previous sequence.
 If the threshold is passed, for the sequence, the sequence is neglected then and new sequence is picked.

 ##### Example

-We have 2 consecutive sequences (from consequtive periods) that are picked to be linked and the threshold 50%.
+We have 2 consecutive sequences (from consecutive periods) that are picked to be linked and the threshold 50%.
 If the sequence from period *i+1* has different values for over 50% of all epitopes than the sequence from period *i*, new sequence (from period *i+1*) should be chosen and checked with the same criterion.

+### Doubts

+Maybe it would be better if unique sequences be done on whole FASTA datafile instead of periodic ones